-The Board appoints two different committees annually - the Audit Committee and the Remuneration Committee.
+During 2020 the Board held 6 normal Board meetings and 1 statutory Board meeting.
+The auditor of the company is present at Board meetings when needed, normally once a year.
+Notices and supporting documents are sent to the Board one week in advance of the Board meetings.
+When issues are to be decided upon, the Board usually receives supporting documents concerning these issues well in advance.
+The Board appoints two different committees annually; the Audit Committee and the Remuneration Committee.
 The aim of these committees is to enhance and facilitate the Board's work, and to address matters related to each area.